-As your approach to fraud expands from damage control after the fact to proactive detection and prevention, you may find yourself hiring team members to work primarily on reviewing orders.
-What qualities make someone good at fraud review, and how can you ensure your team’s performance stays consistent?
+As your approach to fraud management expands to a trust and safety mindset, you may find yourself hiring team members to investigate trends, communicate with customers, and ultimately review orders that require human intelligence to make decisions.
+What qualities make someone good at manual review, and how can you ensure your team’s performance stays consistent?

 The Qualities of a Good Reviewer

-A few key skills help the best reviewers quickly and accurately separate good transactions from bad:
+A few key skills help the best reviewers quickly and accurately separate trusted transactions from suspicious:

-Inquisitiveness: The best reviewers tend to be people who want to understand why things work the way they do.
+Inquisitiveness: The best reviewers tend to be people who want to understand why things work the way they do, and to question things when they don’t make logical sense.
 This inclination leads to discerning underlying patterns that can tell a helpful story about a user or transaction.
 For example: digging into a shipping address to discover it’s the workplace of the cardholder, thus eliminating fraud concerns.
+Fraudsters depend on merchant teams that accept things as they are presented, no questions asked, to bypass rules and reviewers alike.
+Having someone who challenges assumptions to find the truth or real state of things is critically important to undermine this reliance.

-Open-mindedness: Because merchants work with only a limited amount of information about orders, underlying biases can lead to inaccurate results in reviews.
+Open-mindedness: Because merchants work with only a limited amount of information about orders, underlying assumptions can lead to inaccurate results in reviews.
 The best reviewers remain open to the possibility that their assumptions about how to fill in gaps created by missing data were wrong.
+This is especially helpful when, as often occurs, data elements provide conflicting information.
+Having an open mind to accept orders is a benefit to companies’ abilities to grow and support customers that would traditionally be denied, especially when their information isn’t perfectly aligned.

 Monitoring Team Performance